fastforwardlabs/cml_explainability/README.md

 # [Notebook] Explaining Models with LIME and SHAP

-> This repository provides a [notebook](explainability.ipynb) with examples in explaining 6 models (Naive Bayes, Logistic Regression, Decision Tree, Random Forest, Gradient Boosted, Tree Multilayer Perceptron) using LIME and SHAP.
+> This repository provides a [notebook](explainability.ipynb) with examples in explaining 6 models (Naive Bayes, Logistic Regression, Decision Tree, Random Forest, Gradient Boosted Tree, Multilayer Perceptron) using LIME and SHAP.

 ![lime results](docs/images/limeshap.png)

 At [Cloudera Fast Forward](https://www.cloudera.com/products/fast-forward-labs-research.html), we see model interpretability as an important step in the data science workflow.
 Being able to explain how a model works serves many purposes, including building trust in the model's output, satisfying regulatory requirements, model  debugging, and verifying model safety, amongst other things.
-We have written a research report (access it free here) that discusses this topic in detail.
+We have written a research report (access it free [here](https://ff06-2020.fastforwardlabs.com/)) that discusses this topic in detail.
 In this article, we revisit two industry standard algorithms for interpretability - LIME and SHAP.
 We discuss how these two algorithms work, and show some code examples of how to implement them in python.
 At the end of this [notebook](explainability.ipynb), you should be familiar with:

 - An overview of model interpretability